edensalt/edensalt/README.md

 ## My stack

-📚 I am proficient in HTML, CSS and basic Javascript.
-I'm also familiar with Tailwind, React and Vite.
+📚 I am proficient in HTML, CSS and Javascript.
+I'm also very familiar with Tailwind and Vite.
 I'm looking forward to growing this list as I continue my learning!

 ## How I'm learning